McLaren MCL39: Initial design and development

 The MCL39 was the first McLaren car that lead designer Rob Marshall oversaw from its beginning.
 The car was a significant technical development over the MCL38, exhibiting substantial layout changes.
 The MCL39 appeared to have shifted its radiators further up and backward compared to the MCL38.
 It retained the front pullrod and rear pushrod suspension layout, but with increased anti-dive measures to better control the car's ride height.
 Other visible changes included new sidepod inlet shapes, revised engine cover bodywork, and a new, wider airbox inlet shape.

 Stella said the team would deliver several early-season updates, consistent with McLaren's development plan in recent seasons.
-After the United States Grand Prix, Stella announced that the team will no longer bring upgrades to the car.
+After the United States Grand Prix, Stella announced that the team would no longer bring upgrades to the car.